North Korean abductions of Japanese citizens

 In May 2004, North Korea allowed the five children of two abducted couples to leave North Korea and join their families, who had come back to Japan a year and a half before.

 Between 1977 and 1983, North Korean government agents abducted Japanese citizens from Japan.
-Although only 17 Japanese citizens (eight men and nine women) are officially recognized by the Japanese government as having been abducted, It is estimated that there may have been hundreds more.
+Although only 17 Japanese citizens (eight men and nine women) are officially recognized by the Japanese government as having been abducted, it is estimated that there may have been hundreds more.
+The Japanese National Police Agency lists 869 cases of missing persons in which the possibility of abduction by North Korea cannot be ruled out.

 Many non-Japanese citizens, including eight citizens from European countries and one from the Middle East, have been abducted from Japan by North Korea.

 Background

 In the 1970s, a number of Japanese citizens disappeared from coastal areas in Japan.
 The people who had disappeared were average Japanese people who were opportunistically abducted by operatives lying in wait.
 Although North Korean agents were suspected, the opinion that North Korea had nothing to do with the disappearances was widely held.
 Most of the missing were in their 20s; the youngest, Megumi Yokota, was 13 when she disappeared in November 1977, from the Japanese west coast city of Niigata.

 Some of the victims were abducted to teach Japanese language and culture at North Korean spy schools.
 Older victims were also abducted for the purpose of obtaining their identities.
 It is speculated that Japanese women were abducted to have them become wives to a group of North Korea–based Japanese terrorists belonging to the Yodo-go terrorist group after a 1970 Japan Airlines hijacking and that some may have been abducted because they happened to witness activities of North Korean agents in Japan, which may explain Yokota's abduction at such a young age.

 For a long time, these abductions were denied by North Korea and its sympathizers (including Chongryon and the Japan Socialist Party) and were often considered a conspiracy theory.
 Despite pressure from Japanese parent groups, the Japanese government took no action.

 There are claims that this issue has been used by Japanese nationalists, including former Japanese Prime Ministers Yoshihide Suga and the late Shinzō Abe, to "further militarize", push for revision of the Constitution to reduce constitutional limits on the army, revise the Basic Education Law, and pursue other political goals.
 Such claims have been criticized by Kyoko Nakayama, the special adviser in Tokyo to the Japanese prime minister on the abduction issue, who said "This is about rescuing our citizens [from ongoing abduction] ...
 They deserve all possible support to regain their freedom and dignity.
 It is our duty to retrieve them."
 (See Norimitsu Onishi.)